EncryptDB-Research/cryptdb-seed/README.md

 # Cryptdb-seed Repo

-This repor is a fork of the original cryptdb  https://github.com/CryptDB/cryptdb
+This repo is a fork of the original cryptdb  https://github.com/CryptDB/cryptdb

+The actual read me falls under doc/Readme.md